mircleat/Game2D/README.md

 ### Project source
 [Links to all code needed to compile and run your project _from scratch_ .
 If you are using some libraries, provide links to their code.]
+Follow [this Google Doc](https://docs.google.com/document/d/1GzOz6lCIO9-j1esVCNZ64J18vl1_PMV1DgRqveJSo84/edit?usp=sharing) for a detailed cloning/downloading instructions!

 ### Installation
 [Clear, terse instructions on how to compile and run your app on lab machines.
 Try this out on non-members, friends, etc.]
+1. After cloning the project, please select ****Pixel 2 + upsideDownCake + landscape**** as your emulator setting! (detailed instructions above)
+2. The game has great audio, so ****turning audio on**** is recommended, Wifi connection is required for the online leaderboard to work properly.
+All other parts do not.
+If you go to the leaderboard and nothing shows up, try going back and clicking sync data.
+3. When you play the game for the first time, you receive a ****unique ID**** number that is binded to that device.
+You can change your username but the score would be updated to the same ID.
+4. If you get sent back to the beginning of a game after finishing it - ****it is a glitch that we are experiencing****.
+Simply continue to the game and exit by hitting the pause button and “return to main menu.”

 ### Usage
 [Clear, terse instructions on how to use your app.
 What do the different interface elements (buttons, menus, etc.) do?
 How does one see the various requirements and features in action.]

 ---
 ## Miscellaneous